 That's a great question.

-And I think next week uh there'll be some new information that comes to light about how thin the conclusion is inside the intelligence community about how they make the connection to Russia in the WikiLeaks documents.
+And I think next week there'll be some new information that comes to light about how thin the conclusion is inside the intelligence community about how they make the connection to Russia in the WikiLeak documents.

-It is not a slam dunk factually based or uh evidence-based conclusion.
+It is not a slam-dunk, factually based or evidence-based conclusion.

-And uh next week I'll be able to report a little bit about that.
+And next week, I'll be able to report a little bit about that.

 I'll also be able to report a little bit more.

-There is a document that I've seen that shows the FBI does know who funded the steel dossier, and I'm still working on reporting that, but I can tell you what I've seen.
+There is a document that I've seen that shows the FBI does know who funded the steel dossier, and I'm still working on reporting that.

-The FBI does know the identity of the person who funded the dossier, and if they know that, uh it should be in the hands of the Senate Intelligence Committee.
+And if they know that, it should be in the hands of a Senate intelligence committee.

 Is that person connected more with the Clinton campaign or the Trump campaign?